carloscastrojumo/github-cherry-pick-action/README.md

 ## Differences from [cherry-pick-action](https://github.com/marketplace/actions/github-cherry-pick-action)

-In the other action, a user must specify the release branch in the `workflow`, this action allows for users to input their own branches via `labels`.
+In the other action, a user must specify the release branch in the `workflow`; This action allows for users to input their own branches via `labels`.
 This action also supports specifying multiple release branches in **one PR**.

 ----